9 Christmas marketing tips to boost your sales this year

-As Christmas approaches people urgently shop to try and find the right present for their loved one and enough food to feed an army!
-This year will of course be a little bit different due to COVID, but no matter what type of business you run you can still take advantage of this holiday to help boost your sales.
+As Christmas approaches people urgently shop to try and find the right present for their loved ones and enough food to feed an army!

 To help you plan ahead we have listed some of our tips for creating your Christmas marketing campaign:

 Remember that even though it’s Christmas you still need to make sure you’re targeting the people most likely to buy from you, so think about where they will see your Christmas campaign message – Facebook, Twitter, LinkedIn, newspapers, radio etc.

 2. Think convenience

 At Christmas time everyone is extremely busy so convenience is a must.
 Think about how your product or service can save people time during this busy period.
 Could you promote how easy it is to buy from your online shop and have items delivered to the door?
 Does your product or service still bring people together this year despite being apart?